-Under the present laws of the British Virgin Islands, there are no applicable taxes on the profits or income of the Company.
-There are no taxes on profits, income, nor are there any capital gains tax, estate duty or inheritance tax applicable to any shares held by non-residents of the British Virgin Islands.
+Under the present laws of the British Virgin Islands, there are no applicable taxes on our profits or income.
+There are no taxes on profits, income, nor is there any capital gains tax, estate duty or inheritance tax applicable to any shares held by non-residents of the British Virgin Islands.
 In addition, there is no stamp duty or similar duty on the issuance, transfer or redemption of the shares.
-Dividends remitted to the holders of shares resident outside the British Virgin Islands will not be subject to withholding tax in the British Virgin Islands.
-The Company is not subject to any exchange control regulations in the British Virgin Islands.
+Dividends remitted to the holders of shares resident outside the British Virgin Islands.
+We are not subject to any exchange control regulations in the British Virgin Islands.